 Nate is our main worship leader at Rock Hills Church.
 Nate is originally from central Kansas and is a proud Kansas City Royals fan, but he moved to Carbondale, IL, in 2010 to be a part of Vine Church.
 Nate developed a close relationship with Steve at Vine, and when Steve announced that he would be planting a church in Kentucky Nate was the first person who chose to go.
 As a worship leader, Nate is responsible for leading worship during Sunday worship services as well as leading and training the worship team.
 Nate enjoys hammocking, cooking, and trying new restaurants with his wife Lindsay.

 Braden is the Rock Hills book keeper.
 He moved to Kentucky in 2013 with the original church plant team, and completed his Master's in accounting at WKU in 2014.
-Braden is currently license as a CPA and works as a business instructor at a local community college.
+Braden is currently licensed as a CPA and works as a business instructor at a local community college.
 Needless to say, he likes numbers and was the perfect guy for the job.
 Besides being our book keeper, Braden also leads a college-aged Small Group.
 He enjoys all things competitive and loves going on long walks with his wife Sarah.

 Nikki is our kids program coordinator.
 She is also a school nurse at one of the local elementary schools, so she really has a heart for taking care of kids.
 Her responsibilities include overseeing our kids program on Sundays along with planning the curriculum and coordinating volunteers.
 She is optimistic, fun loving and loves going on adventures with her husband and two dogs.